-The Mediterranean diet pyramid is a visual representation of the traditional dietary pattern followed by people in the Mediterranean region.
+The Mediterranean Diet Pyramid is a visual representation of the traditional dietary pattern followed by people in the Mediterranean region.
 It is a guide explaining Mediterranean food traditions and lifestyle; a kind of reminder of what exactly and how often you should eat.
 You can even drink some wine while looking at this picture.

 The Mediterranean diet pyramid was developed by the non-profit organization Oldways in collaboration with the Harvard School of Public Health.
 Like everything that looks like comics, it was made in the USA.

-Mediterranean Diet Pyramid Is Your Guide to Mediterranean Diet Basics
+The Mediterranean Diet Pyramid Is Your Guide to Mediterranean Diet Basics

 The Mediterranean Diet Pyramid consists of the following layers: